-What month is best to see the Northern Lights in Europe
+What’s the best month to see the Northern Lights in Europe?

-The best time to see the Northern Lights in Europe is between October- March, north of the Arctic Circle.
+The best time to see the Northern Lights in Europe and the best Northern Lights months are October- March, when north of the Arctic Circle.
 The sun sets very early up here, which allows plenty of darkness to give the lights a chance to show up.

-Practical tips for seeing the Northern Lights in Europe
+Practical tips for Photographing Aurora and seeing the Northern Lights in Europe

 - Get far away from cities and other light pollution, including roads

 - Allow about 30 minutes of darkness for your eye to adjust to the night – making it easier to do some personal aurora photography.

 - Try and find a location with an open view towards the North- the Aurora tends to show over the North Pole

 - Mountains and/ or lakes are perfect backdrops for AMAZING photos when photographing Aurora